×

 Indications

-As a normal result of infection, all immunoglobulin classes including IgG increase in serum.
+As a normal result of infection all immunoglobulin classes including IgG increase in serum.
 In addition, IgG levels rise in autoimmune disorders, and chronic hepatitis.
-These increases are the result of polyclonal expansion of immunoglobulin producing cells.
+These increases are result of polyclonal expansion of immunoglobulin producing cells.
 On the other hand, malignant cell proliferation of an immunoglobulin producing cell results in an increase in immunoglobulin serum level termed monoclonal gammopathy.
-Decreased immunoglobulin levels are seen in patients with protein loss syndromes, inherited deficiency or may be secondary to lymphoid malignancies.
+Decreased immunoglobulin levels are seen in patients with protein loss syndrome, inherited deficiency or may be secondary to lymphoid malignancies.

 Sample Type, Quantity & Conditions